wxyzh/excel-mcp-server/README.md

     - Absolute path to the Excel file
 - `sheetName`
     - Sheet name in the Excel file
+- `newSheet`
+    - Create a new sheet if true, otherwise write to the existing sheet
 - `range`
     - Range of cells to read in the Excel sheet (e.g., "A1:C10").
 - `data`